sonatype-nexus-community/nancy/README.md

 Tests can be run like `go test ./... -v`

+### Release Process

+Follow the steps below to release a new version of Nancy.
+You need to be part the `deploy in circleci` group for this to work.

+  1. Checkout/pull the latest `master` branch, and create a new tag with the desired semantic version and a helpful note:

+         git tag -a v0.1.x -m "Helpful message in tag."

+  2. Push the tag up to `master`:

+         git push origin master

+  3. There is no step 3.

 ## Contributing

 We care a lot about making the world a safer place, and that's why we created `nancy`.
 If you as well want to